RafaelFeSoares/formacao-frontend-alura/README.md

-## Bundle of Front-End projects exploring web development concepts, such as accesibility, stylization, RegExp, and many others
+## Bundle of Front-End projects exploring web development concepts, such as accessibility, stylization, RegExp, and many others
 *Made with the help of ***Alura*** courses*

 Courses used: